Australia South: Tasmania, Kangaroo Island & Beyond

 Day 9: Marakoopa Cave Private Tour / Central Plateau Conservation Area / Derwent Valley

-After a dawn wildlife walk followed by breakfast, continue to Marakoopa Cave in Mole Creek Karst National Park for a private tour of this dramatic limestone cavern.
+After a dawn wildlife walk followed by breakfast, head to Marakoopa Cave in Mole Creek Karst National Park for a private tour of this dramatic limestone cavern.
 This immense structure contains two underground streams, large vaulted chambers, expanses of glittering flowstone and dramatic stalagmites, plus a sparkling display of bioluminescent glowworms.
 From here, it's a half day’s drive to southern Tasmania.
 En route, we stop at the Central Plateau Conservation Area, a wild realm of subalpine moorlands and countless tarns.
 In the isolated heart of Tasmania away from major roads, the region is known for its wilderness hiking and world-class trout fishing.
 We stop to admire the view of Great Lake and look for echidnas, plus yellow-tailed black cockatoos and Tasmanian wedge-tailed eagles, among other birdlife.

 Continue to Truffle Lodge, a luxury camping outpost in a remote part of the Derwent Valley that is our own private accommodation for the next two nights.
 Once dusk falls, look for echidna, wallabies and pademelon, then enjoy dinner and stargazing from camp, if skies are clear.

-Day 10: Mount Field National Park / Private Paddling with Platypus
+Day 10: Private Paddling with Platypus / Mount Field National Park

-Wake early and wander the environs of our private camp, looking for wildlife.
-After breakfast, we head to Mount Field National Park, Tasmania’s oldest, along with Freycinet, established in 1916.
+This afternoon, we head to Mount Field National Park, Tasmania’s oldest, along with Freycinet, established in 1916.
 Yet the park has been a nature reserve since 1885, when early white settlers were awestruck by its waterfalls and natural beauty.
 The region had already been occupied for millennia, however, as the homelands of the Big River nation of Tasmanian Aboriginal peoples.
 They knew this place when it was buried in glacial ice, and later as rain forests and eucalypt forests flourished.
 Cave sites, ochre mines, hand-stencil art, rock engravings and stone tool quarries provide a glimpse of their extraordinary lives here.
 We spend the day walking in their ancient footsteps among the tallest flowering trees in the world, and exploring the coastal rain forest.
 In summer, the high country can be a blaze of color with blooming waratahs, boronias and heath.
 Weather will determine our activities in the park, but we’re sure to conclude the day with a sense of wonder at the many treasures it holds.
+Back at camp, more wildlife watching awaits this evening, as well as time around the fire under the stars.

 Day 12: Hobart / Depart